francesmx/CV/README.md

 # Frances Maxwell
 ###User Experience Researcher, Architect & Strategist with Full Stack Development Skills

-I have **15 years' experience** delivering digital solutions for top-tier organisations in **financial services, telecoms, publishing and central government** - both **agency and client-side**

-I specialise in **user research, information architecture, and digital experience strategy**, and actively work on my **interaction design and coding** skills too.
+I have **15 years' experience** delivering digital solutions for top-tier organisations in **financial services, telecoms, publishing and central government** - both **agency and client-side.** I specialise in **user research, information architecture, and digital experience strategy**, and actively work on my **interaction design and coding** skills too.

 ## Things I can do:
 * **understand customer needs** and pain points